 Choosing a new bathroom design for the entire family can be both daunting and exciting.
-Whether you are revamping it or going for a totally different bathroom design, there is a lot you have to think about.
+Whether you are revamping it or going for a totally different bathroom design, there is a lot of possible bathroom renovation ideas you can to think about.

 But worry not, this article is a simple step-by-step guide to completing a bathroom renovation, big or small.